-Responsibility for referral decisions rests with DSL, LSL and the Director of Compliance & Accreditation.
-The decision-making process will be in line with local referral thresholds published by the school's local Safeguarding Children Partnership Board.
-The referral procedures to be followed are determined by the nature of the disclosure being made.
+Responsibility for referral decisions rests with DSL, LSL and the Senior Director of Compliance & Accreditation.
+The decision-making process will be in line with local referral thresholds published by the school's local Safeguarding Partners .
+The referral procedures to be followed are determined by the nature of the disclosure being made and the advice given by the Safeguarding Partners